GenericMappingTools/gmt/doc/rst/source/gmtswitch.rst

 Examples
 --------

-To switch to GMT version 4.5.7 (assuming it was installed as such an not via a package manager), try
+To switch to GMT version 4.5.7 (assuming it was installed as such and not via a package manager), try

     gmtswitch GMT4.5.7